 We discuss many different portfolios on this site, and most are highly diversified.
-They achieve diversification in two ways—one through strategic allocation targeting various asset groups like stocks and bonds and two by mainly utilizing ETFs.
-ETFs are also diversified on their own as they invest in many assets.
+They achieve diversification in two ways—one through strategic allocation targeting various asset groups like stocks and bonds and two by mainly utilizing ETFs .
+ETFs are also diversified on their own as they invest in many assets within strategic objective.
 But is that good?
 And a broader question can be asked, should I diversify at all?

-Should you put all your eggs into one basket?
+Should you put all your eggs in one basket?

 Andrew Carnegie once said: “Put all your eggs into one basket and then watch that basket.”